hotsh/rstat.us/README.md

 Bam!
 Visit <http://localhost:3000/> in your browser, and you'll be good.

+### Local Twitter configuration

 Rstat.us allows you to sign in using a Twitter account or link a Twitter account to your Rstat.us account.
 If you'd like to enable that functionality in your dev environment, you'll need to obtain a consumer key and consumer secret from Twitter.
-Here are the steps to do that.
+Here are the steps to do that:

 - Go to https://dev.twitter.com
 - Sign in using a valid Twitter account
-- Hover over your username in the top right and select My applications
+- Hover over your username in the top right and select "My applications"
-- Select Create a new application
+- Select "Create a new application"
-- Fill in all the required fields (you can use made up information if you'd like) and add Callback URL - e.g. http://rstat.us
+- Fill in all the required fields (you can use made up information if you'd like) and be sure to add a "Callback URL" - e.g. http://rstat.us
-- Go to the settings tab and select Read and Write for the application's access type
+- Go to the settings tab and select "Read and Write" for the application's access type
+- If you haven't already, create a personal `config/config.yml` by copying `config/config.yml.sample`
-- Copy the consumer key and consumer secret (found on the details tab) and put them in config/config.yml in the development section
+- Copy the consumer key and consumer secret (found on the details tab) and put them in `config/config.yml` in the development section
 - Restart your rails server

+Now you should be able to sign in to your development version with Twitter!

+### Running the tests

 To run the tests you may want to make use of `bundle exec` so you don't get mixed up with different versions of gems that might or might not work with